Poetry versus uv

 Poetry made installing, removing, and updating third party packages a lot simpler and a lot faster, there’s now a proper lock file, and publishing packages to PyPI no longer means having to own a doctorate’s degree.
 All of that is to say: I’m a fan.

 Recently Astral (known for their very fast Python formatter ruff) announced uv, an extremely fast Python package and project manager.
-There’s been a lot of talk about it being written in Rust and thus locking out Python developers from maintaining this tool, it being owned and development by a VC-backed company with no business plan and seemingly no way to monetize any of their work, but I want to focus on actually using uv.
+There’s been a lot of talk about it being written in Rust and thus locking out Python developers from maintaining this tool, it being owned and developed by a VC-backed company with no business plan and seemingly no way to monetize any of their work, but I want to focus on actually using uv.
 How does it compare to Poetry?

 Installation